How to Get Over Jealousy in a Relationship: 15 Ways

 14. List your strengths and positive traits

-How to stop being a jealous wife can also be about appreciating what you bring to the relationship.
+Learning how to stop being jealous can also involve appreciating what you bring to the relationship.
 Jealousy tends to focus on our weaknesses.
-Instead, refocus your mind and list all the positive traits and strengths that you have.
+Instead, refocus your mind and list all your positive traits and strengths.

 15. Work with a therapist